CUBRID/cubrid-manual/en/ha.rst

 | Multiple-Standby Server Structure | 1:1:0                  | Basically, this structure is the same as the basic structure.
 However, several slave nodes are installed on a single physical server. |
 +-----------------------------------+------------------------+---------------------------------------------------------------------------------------------------------------------------------------+

-In the following description , it is assumed that there is no data in the testdb database on each node.
+In the following description, it is assumed that there is no data in the testdb database on each node.
 To build HA feature as replicating database, see :ref:`rebuilding-replication`.

 Basic Structure of HA
 ---------------------